 Cause #2 – IMSI unknown in HSS

 This EMM cause is sent to the UE if the UE is not known (registered) in the HSS or if the UE has packet only subscription.
-This EMM cause does not affect operation of the EPS service, although is may be used by an EMM procedure.
+This EMM cause does not affect operation of the EPS service, although it may be used by an EMM procedure.

 Cause #3 – Illegal UE